 The author of the blog post has gone on to create the

 package.
-In my opinion it is much better than
+In my opinion it is much better thanrubber

 and any of the other alternatives.